GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     5. The resulting USB drive will not be readable by MacOS, which may result in an error box pop up.
 This is expected; click "Ignore".

-4. Verify the integrity of the "SETUP 1 BOOT" USB (i.e. no errors or malware infection).
+4. Verify the integrity of the "SETUP 1 BOOT" USB drive to prove the absence of errors or malware infection.
-    1. Remove the USB drive from the USB slot and immediately reinsert it.
+    1. Remove the "SETUP 1 BOOT" USB drive from the USB slot and immediately reinsert it.
     2. Wait 10 seconds for the operating system to recognize the USB.
-    3. You may see the same error box pop up again.
-Select Ignore.
+    3. The USB drive will, again, not be readable by MacOS, which may result in an error box pop up.
+This is expected; click "Ignore".
     4. The USB's device identifier may have changed.
 Find it again:
         ```
         $ diskutil list